 Our effort to replicate and extend Shimer's "Reassessing the Ins and Outs of Unemployment" has confirmed that procyclicality of the hazard rate for exiting unemployment plays an important role in cyclical unemployment.
 Contrary to Shimer's conclusions, however, we have shown that even his own methods and data also indicate an important role for countercyclical inflows into unemployment.
 This finding is further strengthened by our refinements of Shimer's methods of correcting the official Current Population Survey labor force series for the 1994 redesign of the CPS and for time aggregation bias.
 In addition, we have conducted a disaggregated analysis that recognizes the large unemployment inflows from non-participation in the labor force and also distinguishes employment-to-unemployment inflows stemming from job losing and job leaving.
 The disaggregated results highlight the particularly important role of job loss inflows to unemployment in accounting for increased unemployment in most recessions.
-Thus, in contrast to both Darby et al.'s (1986) pronouncement that "The Ins Win" and Shimer's opposite conclusion that the outs win, our paper's subtitle declares that "Everyone's a Winner."
+Thus, in contrast to both Darby et al.'s (1986) pronouncement that "The Ins Win" and Shimer's opposite conclusion that the outs win, we find that everyone's a winner.